-The Crown and Council are committed to fast-tracking the process of designing and building Te Kaha/Canterbury Multi-Use Arena and are streamlining the approvals process.
+The Crown and Council are committed to fast-tracking the process of designing and building Te Kaha, Canterbury's Multi-Use Arena.

 On 12 August 2021 the Christchurch City Council approved for the Canterbury Multi-Use Arena to house 30,000 seats (and a minimum 36,000 full capacity in concert mode) and have a U-shaped level 1 concourse with a 'stage pocket' located at the northern end of the arena.

 Geotechnical investigations took place on the site from 2018 and were completed in mid-2021.

-Led by Australian-based stadium construction experts, BESIX Watpac, Kōtui includes Christchurch-based construction companies Southbase Construction and Fulton Hogan, local seismic engineering specialists Lewis Bradford, Christchurch architects Warren and Mahoney, and global stadium design experts Populous and Mott MacDonald.
+Led by Australian-based stadium construction experts, BESIX Watpac, the Kōtui consortium responsible for delivering Te Kaha includes Christchurch-based construction companies Southbase Construction and Fulton Hogan, local seismic engineering specialists Lewis Bradford, Christchurch architects Warren and Mahoney, and global stadium design experts Populous and Mott MacDonald.

 Christchurch earthquakes significantly damage Lancaster Park.